Cá Hấp Gừng Xì Dầu Recipe

 • Tongs: For handling the fish and spices before and after steaming.

-Besides the three core ingredients, which are white fish, ginger, and dark soy sauce, you’ll also need to prepare other vegetables and condiments.
+Besides the 3 core ingredients, which are white fish, ginger, and dark soy sauce, you’ll also need to prepare other vegetables and condiments.
 The good news is that all of them are easy to find.

 • Asian sea bass: You can opt for whole fish or fish filets.
 Preparing the whole fish will be more work but will result in a better-looking dish.
 On the other hand, fish filets are a great choice if you don’t have much time.